disney/mocking-jukebox/README.md

 - Mocks are only saved when the current working folder contains a folder named `.git`, as in, this is a project checked out via Git.
 This is to prevent Mocking Jukebox from being usable in recording mode in production.
 Mocking Jukebox will also not record if `NODE_ENV` is `'production'`.

 - Even if `transformRequest` isn’t used, the headers `authorization` and `cookie` are always removed before a mock is saved to disk.
 This is to prevent authentication tokens from being accidentally saved and committed into source control.

+## Similar Projects

+- Mocking Jukebox builds on [Mock Service Worker](https://mswjs.io) to handle the network request interception.
+If you don’t need the recording and playback functionality that Mocking Jukebox adds, Mock Service Worker can be used on its own for handwritten mock responses to network calls.

+- [Polly.js](https://netflix.github.io/pollyjs) is a similar library to Mocking Jukebox, also offering recording and playback functionality, though with a focus on testing.
+It also uses a different method for intercepting network calls that doesn’t involve a service worker and therefore doesn’t show the intercepted network requests in the Developer Tools Network tab.
+Unlike Mocking Jukebox, it has modes that run without needing a server (saving mocks in `localStorage`) and can mock Node.js server-to-server network requests (using [Nock](https://github.com/nock/nock)).
+Two versions of the same project using prerecorded mocks via Mocking Jukebox and via Polly.js are provided in this repo, under `test/fixtures` (Mocking Jukebox) and `comparisons/polly` (Polly.js).